codefarm0/MyNotes/java/Java-for-beginners.md

 * Java memory model
 * JVM architecture
 * JRE vs JDK vs JVM
+* Why is Java a platform independent language?
+* Can java be said to be the complete object-oriented programming language?
+* Why is Java not a pure object oriented language?
+* Difference between Heap and Stack Memory in java.
+And how java utilizes this.
+* What do you understand by an instance variable and a local variable?
+* What are the default values assigned to variables and instances in java?
+* Tell us something about JIT compiler.
+* How is an infinite loop declared in Java?
+* Briefly explain the concept of constructor overloading
+* Define Copy constructor in java.
+* Can the main method be Overloaded?
+* Comment on method overloading and overriding by citing relevant examples.
+* Can you tell the difference between equals() method and equality operator (==) in Java?
+* link for more questions- https://www.interviewbit.com/java-interview-questions/
 ### Garbage collection 28 Feb - 6 Mar
 * What is it?
 * Benefits